smartynvestor/DegiroAPI/README.md

 - sending new orders for a given productId

 planned (in Java):
--order management to keep track of open orders -canceling open orders
+- order management to keep track of open orders
+- canceling open orders
--modifying open orders
+- modifying open orders

 Looking for developer to translate to C# or other languages